rizzini/my_personal_bash_scripts/README.md

   - `click`: Toggles ZRAM swap on or off.
 If ZRAM is not active, it sets up and enables ZRAM swap; if already active, it disables and unloads the ZRAM module.
   - `startup`: Ensures ZRAM swap is enabled and configured at system startup.
 - Output is color-coded: memory usage is shown in red if above 5GB, and ZRAM usage is displayed or "OFF" if disabled.
-- Optionally uses Awesome Font for enhanced visual presentation, but works without it.
+- Uses Awesome Font for enhanced visual presentation, but works without it.
 - Minimal resource usage, suitable for frequent updates (e.g., every second).

 **Arguments:**